chringel21/chringel.dev/content/blog/2022/indieweb-and-webmentions/index.md

 {% endraw %}

-{% image "images/h-entry.png", "Valid `h-card` parsed by IndieWebify.me" %}
+{% imagenjk "images/h-entry.png", "Valid `h-card` parsed by IndieWebify.me" %}

 At this point, my content is correctly marked up to be consumed by the IndieWeb.
 This was all relatively easy.
 The next step was a little bit more challenging, because it meant working on the backend.